Chart Color Schemes

 Rosebery displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Rosebery's dwelling structure, as per the latest Census, was 68.4% houses and 31.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Darwin metro's 75.9% houses and 24.0% other dwellings.
-Home ownership in Rosebery stood at 8.4%, with mortgaged dwellings at 37.5% and rented ones at 54.1%.
+Rosebery's dwelling structures, as per the latest Census, consisted of 68.4% houses and 31.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Darwin metro's 75.9% houses and 24.0% other dwellings.
+Home ownership in Rosebery stood at 8.4%, with mortgaged dwellings at 37.5% and rented dwellings at 54.1%.
 The median monthly mortgage repayment was $2,128, higher than Darwin metro's average of $2,037.
 Median weekly rent in Rosebery was $420, compared to Darwin metro's $400.
-Nationally, Rosebery's mortgage repayments were significantly higher at $2,128 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Rosebery's mortgage repayments were significantly higher at $2,128 versus the Australian average of $1,863, and rents were substantially higher at $420 compared to the national figure of $375.

 Frequently Asked Questions - Housing